knok69/knok69/README.md

 ## EN/ESP🌎

-## Learning Web design, Back en with node.js and basic python🐍
+## Learning Web design, Back end with node.js and basic python🐍

 open to all kinds of projects acording to my level.